-Middle School dress Standards
+Middle School Dress Standards

 In the interest of having a safe, orderly school, which minimizes distractions and maximizes the learning environment, a dress code has been established for all middle school students in the Coweta County School System.
-Every middle school student is expected to dress and be groomed in accordance with acceptable standards of cleanliness and modesty.
+Every middle school student is expected to dress and be groomed in accordance with acceptable standards of cleanliness and modesty

 The dress standard is as follows:

-- No items of clothing are allowed that may be affiliated with gang activity, as defined by administration and law enforcement.
+5. Holes on clothing above the fingertips should not expose skin.
+No items of clothing are allowed that may be affiliated with gang activity, as defined by administration and law enforcement.

 6. No “hardware chains” may be worn as belts, wallet chains, or jewelry.
 No chains of this type are allowed on school campus or at any school function.
 No hats or bandanas may be worn or displayed during the instructional day.